Developing apps with AI features

 parameter as thethread_ts

 parameter to set the title of the thread.
-This allows a user to see the new notification with a titled thread when they view the your app's DM.
+This allows a user to see the new notification with a titled thread when they view the app's DM.

 Data retention